 The Biblical Reality of Blessing

-Because of this, we must anchor ourselves in what is true, rather than what we see and can make sense of.
-For while it can be tempting to look at the surface level of peoples’ lives and struggle to understand why they seem to be flourishing, we must remember that those very blessings may be blinding them from their need for a Savior and leaving them unfulfilled and empty.
+Because of this, we have to anchor ourselves in what is true, rather than what we see and can make sense of.
+While it can be tempting to look at the surface level of peoples’ lives and struggle to understand why they seem to be flourishing, we have to remember that those very blessings may be blinding them from their need for a Savior and leaving them unfulfilled and empty.

 So what does this mean for us as believers?
 Here are a few questions to ask ourselves.

 - What am I seeking more than anything else?

 - Am I following Christ, expecting earthly gifts of comfort and prosperity to follow?
 Or am I seeking Christ because he is the ultimate blessing and worth every sacrifice?

 - Are my comforts causing me to be lukewarm, rather than living with ongoing repentance and zealousness for the gospel of Jesus?

 These are pivotal questions because, if we think that following Christ will guarantee us earthly blessing (the prosperity gospel), then we need to open the Bible and read it.
 It won’t take long to realize that Christ promised completely the opposite.